Amol: Culture

-Nowruz Iranians celebrate ancient is also important in Amol.
+Nowruz - Iranians celebrate this ancient festival and is also important in Amol.
 Nowruz Khani, or singing for Nowruz, is a Tabari Gilani tradition in which in the latest days of the year before the Persian New Year (Nowrooz), people go at the door of their neighbors and sing songs about the impending coming of the spring.

-Locho wrestling is held in the north of Iran in Mazandaran as a traditional, frankly and ancient sport for 1600 years.
-This wrestling, which is also known to be the Locho heroic sport, has a particular position in the culture and valuable beliefs of the locals and now, it has been a national registered heritage.
+Locho wrestling has been held in the north of Iran in Mazandaran as a traditional, frank, and ancient sport for 1600 years.
+This wrestling, which is also known as the Locho heroic sport, has a particular position in the culture and valuable beliefs of the locals, and now, it is a national registered heritage.

 Amoli people are said to spend much on books, clothes and food.
-They spend the leisure times going to cinemas, art exhibitions, music concerts and international book fairs that are being held in the city most of times in a year.
+They spend their leisure time going to cinemas, art exhibitions, music concerts, and international book fairs that are held in the city most of the time in the year.

-Amol is known as the city of Mystics and philosophers, Hezar sangar, Productive and Alavian.
+Amol is known as the city of Mystics and philosophers, Hezar sangar, Productive, and Alavian.
 Amol has been host Fajr International Theater Festival and Jasmine International Film Festival.